priyankapaladi/NYC_Progress/README.md

 # NYC_Progress
-Analyse the complaints registered with respect to all the agencies in various categories to check the trend of NYC Life style and progress (or deteoriation)
+Analyze the trends and changes in New York City
 ![nyc](https://cloud.githubusercontent.com/assets/22182874/21075598/24498c0c-bee4-11e6-839c-041296cf24a2.jpg)

-Analyze the trends and changes in New York City
+Analyse the complaints registered with respect to all the agencies in various categories to check the trend of NYC Life style and                                                            progress (or deteoriation)

-About the Data collected
+* About the Data collected

-The data consists of complaints that has been registered at various agencies at different cities at different times.
+-- The data consists of complaints that has been registered at various agencies at different cities at different times.
-It also consists of various categories of complaints and the times at which they were closed.
+-- It also consists of various categories of complaints and the times at which they were closed.
-The data helps you notice the various incidents happening in New York.
+-- The data helps you notice the various incidents happening in New York.

 An effort has been made to analyze about New York, in order to know how the city is progressing or deteriorating in handling various issues in the city.